History of Gloria Estefan in Timeline

 November 2015: Presidential Medal of Freedom

-In November 2015, it was announced that Gloria Estefan, along with her husband, would be awarded the Presidential Medal of Freedom by President Barack Obama for her contributions to American music.
+In November 2015, Gloria Estefan, along with her husband, was announced to be awarded the Presidential Medal of Freedom by President Barack Obama for her contributions to American music.

 In 2015, Gloria Estefan received the Presidential Medal of Freedom.